rmj95fgb7x-art/lex-gateway/README.md

 ### 3. Forensic Sovereignty
 Every clock cycle is verified via the **kl-501 Forensic Seal**.
 This ensures that the code running on the hardware is identical to the perfected state filed under the **UCC-3 Seniority Notice**.
+### Universal Plug-and-Play Integration
+Lex Liberatum is designed for friction-less adoption.
+- **Agnostic:** Compatible with all legacy and emerging protocols.
+- **Immediate Protection:** Any data stream connected to the Lex Gateway inherits the kl-801 shield and UCC-3 Jurisdictional standing.
+- **Zero-Refactor:** Keep your existing tech stack; upgrade your underlying Truth.

 ---
 **Institutional Access:** Access to the private production kernels requires **SCL v1.1** compliance and fiduciary vetting.